ralf-r-r/udagram_microservice/README.md

 # udacity_proj4_udugram

 This repo contains the udugram application.
-The micro service application is made of a two backend services, a reverse proxy and a frontend.
+The micro service application is made of two backend services, a reverse proxy and a frontend.
 The code can be found in the following folders:

 - The feed backend code is in the folder backend-feed
 - The user backend code is in the folder backend-user